rainstormo/Nak-Muay-Ai/README.md

 # Application Overview
 This Muay Thai coaching app generates personalized workout plans.
 Users can input their training, equipment and day preferences.
 Based on this information, the app generates a weekly training plan tailored to the user.

-A recommendation system learns from feedback and preferences to generate weekly workout plans.
 The backend is built using Flask, data is stored in MongoDB and a KNN model is used to group users when generating recommendations.

 ## Home Screen
 ![Home Screen](https://github.com/user-attachments/assets/3ff6497b-4696-4472-9a03-95bf04b5575a)